Salix acutifolia ‘Blue Streak’

 acutifolia = short-pointed leaf

-A very showy male clone of a species that grows wild in Poland and Russia.
+A very showy male clone of a species that grows wild in Russia and east-Asia.
+We first met this in the RHS Garden: in Yorkshire UK.
 It can grow to 30ft x 20ft, but better if coppiced every 2-3 years to encourage vigorous young growth.
-This cultivar maybe the same as S. a.
-‘Pendulifolia’.
+This cultivar maybe the same as Salix acutifolia ‘Pendulifolia’.
 Young twigs are dark red-purple and mature stems are covered with a vividly white bloom.
 Leaves, long, narrow, bright green and weeping.
 They turn bright yellow in Autumn add to the year-round show!
 Pointed silvery-white catkins to 2in with yellow anthers show early in March-April well before the leaves appear.
 In autumn the leaves turn bright yellow in a last fling before winter.
 Very showy in the winter landscape against dark conifers.
 Grow in full sun; moist, not wet soils; not fussy about pH.
 Hardy to Zone 4.

 USES: all-season ornamental shrub; cut stems for winter displays.
-Last April I cut a 7ft long stem in full flower, but before the pollen appeared; I didn't put it in water.
-In October it looked exactly as it had when I brought it in!
+In April I cut a 7ft long stem in full flower, but before the pollen appeared; I didn't put it in water.
+Years later it looked exactly as it had when I brought it in!

 2-year growth in the nursery, with elegant weeping leaves and bright white stems in late-August.

 Glossy young leaves in spring with red twigs; main stems starting to whiten.